 Marks: 95, 95, 50, 64, 88, 80, 36, 92, 72, 73, 90, 85, 76

 Standard Deviation: 17.92

 I think they changed some syllabus, thus, past year papers might not be really applicable.
 The final exam was really easy though.
 You can do all if you really understood everything in the lecture.
 The final paper was definitely way easier than the midterm.
 Choose 4 questions to do out of 5.
 I couldn’t do question 3 part b), So I left out question 3.

 Since MAS didn’t have solutions for the past year papers, I did some questions of the 2014 paper (I could only do 4 out of 6 T.T).
-My solution can be found here or here.
+My solution can be found on the right.
 (MH4310 Coding Theory Past Year Paper Solution, some.)
+Password is mh4310.
 Not guaranteed correct.